Shians/Nextflow-docs/docs/Inputs.md

 # Inputs

-This document summarizes the different input types available for Nextflow processes.
+This page summarizes the different input types available for Nextflow processes.
 Use these declarations to specify how data is provided to your process scripts.

 ### val